WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_ceDeploy/dep_ceDeploy_cloud_backupsAndLogs.md

     !!!
 Success

         Well done.
-You have explored the main features of CE-Deploy and a few lesser known ones.
-Feel free to explore and see what else it can do.
-CE-Deploy is built on public API's freely available to everyone to develop your own solutions and scripts.
+While not the most frequently used features of CE-Deploy they are still handy to know when you want to perform these functions.
+Next up is dashboards.